• Skip to primary navigation

 • Shredded lettuce

-• sliced fresh serrano peppers (seeds removed
+• sliced fresh jalapeno peppers seeds removed if you prefer it milder

 • sliced pickled jalapenos